vladpaln/Crypto/README.md

 - upgrade to 8K rotors by using shorts
 - add directory edit page
 - extensive test of hash functions
+- optimize word with punctuation encoding to two values (test, => SGS YGW) instead of char encoding
+- port to Spring Boot

 ## Dependencies
 - Apache Commons